Conditions implying annular chaos: Introduction

 \section{Introduction}

 In the study of dynamical systems, the perception that there are various natural phenomena that can be modeled in a simple way and yet behave in a rather unpredictable way dates back to the beginning of the last century.
-This emergence of ``chaotic'' behavior, which eventually led to the development of the mathematical notion of \emph{chaos}, first became apparent in two qualitatively very different settings: The first one inside Hamiltonian dynamics, as a result of the pioneering work of Poincar\'{e} on \emph{the three-body problem}; the second appeared in dissipative systems associated with periodically forced second-order o.d.e. arising from electric circuits, such as the \emph{the Van der Pol equation}.
+This emergence of ``chaotic'' behavior, which eventually led to the development of the mathematical notion of \emph{chaos}, first became apparent in two qualitatively very different settings: The first one inside Hamiltonian dynamics, as a result of the pioneering work of Poincar\'{e} on \emph{the three-body problem}; the second appeared in dissipative systems associated with periodically forced second-order o.d.e. arising from electric circuits, such as the \emph{Van der Pol equation}.

-The study of these unpredictability and the development of the concept of chaos was one of the driving forces in Dynamical systems in the last century, leading to the establishment of formal notions and also the comprehension of some well-know paradigmatic mathematical examples.
-From a topological perspective, probably the better notion of chaotic dynamical system is that of a system having positive topological entropy, which is used in this work.
+The study of this unpredictability and the development of the concept of chaos was one of the driving forces in the theory of Dynamical Systems in the last century, leading to the establishment of formal notions and also the comprehension of some well-known paradigmatic mathematical examples.
+From a topological perspective, probably the best notion of chaotic dynamical system is that of a system having positive topological entropy, which is used in this work.

 However, despite the wide advancements in the field, a significant challenge remains: determining whether a specific dynamical system exhibits positive topological entropy, particularly in the absence of global topological conditions.
 This issue plagues many important classical examples and consequently, current theoretical frameworks for chaos struggle to translate directly to proofs for specific systems.
 In practice, rigorous proofs of the existence of chaos are often available only for a relatively small set of families, and the parameter ranges where such proofs work is often extremely narrow.
 Moreover, the classical techniques are hard to be adapted to specific maps, and hence cannot be used in a systematic way.
 References like \cite{Clone,Cltwo,Levsecondorder,HolmesHoket,holmesmeli,laisangyoung,haiduc} exemplify these limitations.
 In contrast, in several areas of contemporary science there is a plethora of articles concluding that certain systems are chaotic after numerical simulations, without any rigorous proof.
 The study of the \emph{double physical pendulum} serves as a notorious example of these situations.